-With a large selection of diamonds available on the market, finding the one that is right for you may seem to be a challenging task.
-People often get confused and don’t know how to choose a diamond, but the truth is that there are some simple rules for selecting a good stone which we have brought together in our step-by-step guide.
+With a large selection of diamonds available on the market, buyers often get confused about how to choose a diamond.
+However, there are some simple rules for selecting a good stone that are brought together in this step-by-step guide.

 First things first, you should decide what diamond shape is more desirable for you.

-As the most popular diamond shape is round, let’s take it as a reference while selecting the right stone for further steps as well.
-Of course, most steps in this guide also apply to other shapes, but for more specific guidelines on colour, clarity and cut grades check out the following links: round, oval, pear, cushion, emerald, princess, marquise, Asscher, radiant, heart.
+As the most popular diamond shape is round, let’s take it as a reference while selecting the best stone for further steps as well.
+Most recommendations in this guide also apply to other shapes, but for more specific guidelines on colour, clarity, and cut grades, check out the following links: round, oval, pear, marquise, cushion, emerald, Asscher, princess, radiant, heart.

-Most likely you already have an idea of how much money you are going to spend on your diamond.
+Most likely, you already have an idea of how much you can spend on your diamond.
 However, you should also remember about any import duties if ordering from overseas, taxes and shipping fees.
-Don’t forget that your total budget includes the prices of both the diamond and fees.
+Do not forget that your total budget includes the prices of both the diamond and fees.

 Think about what you can afford to spend.
 Start your diamond selection process by filtering out the diamonds that fall out of your budget.
 This will help you save your time and efforts.